samuki/oCILots/README.md

 ***REMOVED***
 ***REMOVED***
 ***REMOVED***

+## Segmentation Library
+Due to performance issues with most python graph libraries, the underlying code to perform the minimum-cut-based segmentation was implemented in C++ using the Boost Graph Library.
+The corresponding code and Makefile is located in the cut-lib directory.
+In order to build a shared object that can be called from the python wrapper, run `make` in this directory.
+Note that building the code requires a C++-compiler with support for C++-20 and Boost for the Boost Graph Library (we used g++ 11.3.0 and Boost 1.79.0-1).
+The segmentations can be invoked from other parts of the codebase using the `RBFLogSegmenter` class by instantiating it and calling either the `segment` method or the call-operator on the object, e.g. as
+***REMOVED***python
+segmenter = cut.RBFLogSegmenter(sigma=10., lambd=0.1, resolution=100)
+# let images be a (batch_size, W, H) numpy-array of either np.float32 or np.float64
+images = segmenter(images)
+***REMOVED***
+Similarly, the directional segmenter (that was only used in some initial experiments), can be used e.g. as
+***REMOVED***python
+segmenter = cut.DirectionSegmenter(lambda_pred=1, lambda_dir=2000, radius=20, delta_theta=math.pi / 16)
+# let images be a (batch_size, W, H) numpy-array of np.int32
+images = segmenter(images)
+***REMOVED***
+Note that the underlying library is only built for specific input types, namely 32- or 64-bit floating point for `RBFLogSegmenter` and 32-bit unsigned integers for `DirectionSegmenter`.

+In order to run a search for segmentation parameters on a given set of predictions and groundtruths, copy both the predictions and the groundtruths into files `predictions.npy` and `groundtruths.npy` into a directory.
+Then, set the key PREDICTIONS\_BASE\_DIR as the name of that directory in the config-file and run `cut.py`.

 ## Reproduce our results
 Please make sure that before running the code you install all relevant python requirements.
 They can be found in our [requirements.txt](requirements.txt)